rackerlabs/rackspace-how-to/content/cloud-servers/connecting-to-a-server-using-ssh-on-linux-or-mac-os.md

 If you have trouble making a new connection after you restart the server, use the following steps to help you resolve the issue:

+-   The best way to troubleshoot SSH or SFTP login issues is to attempt to login through SSH while logged into the Emergency Console and to watch the log, which typically includes the reason for a failure.
+If no reason is given, it could be a firewall issue.
+For RPM servers, run the following command to watch the log:

+       tail -f /var/log/secure

+    For Debian servers, run the following command to watch the log:

+       tail -f /var/log/auth.log

 -   If you get a `connection timeout` error, check the IP address that you used to ensure that it's correct.
 You might also check the server's iptables to ensure that it isn't blocking the port used by SSH.